 Here is an example of an easy account to open: https://captl1.co/2vl8R8a

 The easiest way to do this is to open a Targeted Retirement Account.
 Pick an account that allows withdrawals in the year you plan to retire (at age 59 1/2) and max it out every year as soon as possible.
-The maximum contributions are $5,500 for someone filing taxes independently.
-Keep in mind that just like all investment options.
+The maximum contributions are $6,000 for someone filing taxes independently.
+Keep in mind that these accounts have pros and cons, just like all investment options.

 I am not an expert on investing- so I won’t tell you what to do besides to open the account.
 But here are some links to help you get started!

-Vangaurd Target Retirement Fund: https://investor.vanguard.com/ira/iras
+Vanguard Target Retirement Fund: https://investor.vanguard.com/ira/iras

 Vanguard SEP: https://investor.vanguard.com/what-we-offer/small-business/overview

-A good mutual fund should do the trick.
-You want the money to work for you but you don’t want to take too many risks as you may need the money in the near future.
-Even if you don’t it’s a good idea to have money in an account that makes money but is not too risky.
-The amount that you out in this account will vary based on your needs.
+A good mutual fund or index fund should do the trick.
+You want the money to work for you, but you don’t want to take too many risks as you may need the money soon.
+Even if you don’t, it’s a good idea to have money in an account that makes money but is not too risky.
+The amount you put in this account will vary based on your needs.

 The Sky is the Limit: This is where you can get creative and get rich.
 Do you have enough for school?
 For a wedding?
 For a down payment on a house (or getting there)?
 Start diversifying.
 Put your savings money in different brokerage accounts, index funds, mutual funds, CDs, start trading, etc. Never put all or most of your money in one place, and don’t invest more than you can afford to lose.
 This is where you start to accumulate assets.